 Company wikis organize information all in one place where everyone can access and contribute.
 It uses the power of internal links connecting knowledge — just like Wikipedia.

 On GitHub, people share code and build software together.
 It’s open-source, and a valuable team collaboration toolkit for engineers — but not so widespread to non-technical fields.
-Notion and Confluence are examples of company-wide wikis that can be used by any team.
+Notion and Confluence are examples of company-wide knowledge bases that can be used by any team.
 They’re helpful for creating a clear knowledge base of notes, processes, and company protocols.

-With a work hub knowledge is gathered from various sources — company wikis, messaging apps, project management tools — and centrally stored in one searchable workspace.
+With a Work Hub knowledge is gathered from various sources — company wikis, messaging apps, project management tools — and centrally stored in one searchable workspace.
 Your teams can access information across the whole organization, see the origin of each document, and understand the context.
 It provides total transparency and discoverability.

 This idea of an interconnected workforce is essential when it comes to remote and hybrid work.
 Because employees are seemingly satisfied with remote work, but feel the pain point of muddling through tools and uncertainty about what their colleagues are doing.
 As we move into the future of what work is supposed to look like, we can actively choose to eliminate the chaos of misplaced, disorganized, constant information.

-Why you need a work hub to live with your wiki
+Why you need a Work Hub to live with your wiki

 When creating a unified workspace for your team, you need a platform that connects information intuitively, making your current apps work smarter — enabling you to compound knowledge without disrupting your existing processes.

 A work hub integrates what you’re already using in order to unlock hidden potential — and without you having to start from scratch.

 When you connect Confluence and GitHub to a work hub, you can:

 - Use our custom-built, full-text search to find any file quickly across all of these tools.
 Based on your license and access permissions, you will be able to view anything created in these tools through a work hub, but you’ll need a license to read, comment and edit.